viviRbi/vyNote/Maven-Servlet-step - QC.md

 - Servlet Classinheritance hierachy:
 	- Interfaces: Servlet, ServletConfig, Serializable
-	- Build-in class: GenericServlet(implements those 3 interfaces), HttpServlet extends from GenericServlet User define methods which are http specific
+	- Build-in class: GenericServlet(implements those 3 interfaces), HttpServlet extends from GenericServlet
+	- User define methods which are http specific
+- Method in each class:
+	- Servlet interface: init, service, destroy, getServerConfig, getServlet
+	- Servlet Config Interface: getServletName, getServletContext, getInitParameter, getInitParameterNames
+	- Serializable: from java.io.Seralizable
+	- GenericServlet: getServletContext, getServletInfo, getServletName, abstract method service (force to override if extends)
+	- HttpServlet: doHead, doPut, doDelete, doGet, doPost, service

 ## How would you create your own servlet?
-- Create a Marven project Project
+- Create a Marven Project
 - Add java.servlet dependency to pom.xml
 - Create the Deployment Descriptor
 - Extends a class from HttpServlet and override the doPost, doGet method or extends from a GenericServlet and ovveride service method